Saturday, April 17, 2021

 This presentation will discuss the controversial 1837 pamphlet, Houston Displayed; or, Who Won the Battle of San Jacinto?—the first and most influential of the anti-Houston literature.
 Historians have observed that the Republic of Texas did not have political parties, per se, and that its politics basically broke down into those who supported Sam Houston, “The Sword of San Jacinto,” and those who opposed him.
 As soon as it hit the streets, the pamphlet provided the anti-Houston faction with its issue, platform, and voice.
 For the rest of his career, Houston was haunted by what he termed “this infernal kind of book.”
 The presentation will discuss its anonymous author, Colonel Robert M. Coleman, as well as the cabal of influential men who encouraged him and clandestinely supported his efforts.
 It will examine how earlier authorities have used and, in most cases, misused, or ignored this vital source.
 Finally, it will consider many of the controversies Coleman’s polemic initiated—many of which have lingered to the present day.

 Three cannons played a critical role at San Jacinto – two in Sam Houston’s army and one in Santa Anna’s.
-The Texian cannons are known as the Twin Sisters, and the Mexican cannon as the Golden Standard.
+The Texian cannons are known as the Twin Sisters, and the Mexican cannon is sometimes referred to as the Golden Standard.
 Over the years much confusion has existed as to the caliber and material of the Twin Sisters.
 Were they 6-pounders, or 4’s?
 Were they iron or brass?
-The Texans who wrote about the Golden Standard all thought it was bigger than what the professional Mexican army officers knew they had.
+The Texans who wrote about the Mexican cannon all thought it was bigger than what the professional Mexican army officers knew they had.
 What happened to these cannons after San Jacinto?
 Were the Twin Sisters buried in Harrisburg after the Civil War?
-Was the Golden Standard lost at sea?
+Was the Mexican Cannon lost at sea?
 The digital revolution has now made available archival documents that were virtually impossible for historians to access only a few years ago.
 Through these records we now know the factual story of the San Jacinto artillery, from the origins of the cannons, how they were used in the battle, and what ultimately happened to them.

 By the 1870s Antonio Menchaca was one of the best remembered veterans of the Texas Revolution.
 His stories of early San Antonio, the Mexican War of Independence, and the Texas Revolution received colorful and somewhat fanciful interpretations from Menchaca, who often found a way to become the center of the tales.
 In his recollections of San Jacinto, he is friend to both the Texian leadership and Santa Anna, and his imaginary ambitions knew no bounds.
 This presentation will focus on how Menchaca’s version of events have influenced recent writings on the battle, especially as they represent one of only two accounts produced by Tejano participants in the events.